 In certain cases we may need to speak directly with your caregiver, family member or others in your support network.
-This could happen as the result of an emergency, rider suspension, or a deteriorating health condition.
+This could happen as the result of an emergency, rider suspension, a deteriorating health condition, or if we can't contact the rider directly.